achrafBenHamou/Information_Retrieval/README.md

 * Achraf
 * Amine Rahbi

 > This system is a small IRS.
-It uses the set of xml documents from INEX competition
+It uses the set of xml documents from INEX competition.
 > We used a lot of ponderation function from [SMART system](https://en.wikipedia.org/wiki/SMART_Information_Retrieval_System).
->
->

 In this summary, we will git the different process